Registration underway for Gulf Coast Games for Life

 Gulf Coast Games for Life consists of 19 events, beginning with the 5K Road Race on Jan.
 18, and continuing with events Feb.
 1-9.

+Entry form and payment are due by Jan.
+13. No late registrations will be accepted.
+Entry fees are payable in advance by check, cash, money order or credit card.
+You may register by mail or online.

-The Gulf Coast Games for Life is presented by Humana/EliteHealth and sponsored by Sarasota County Parks, Recreation and Natural Resources, Manatee County Parks and Natural Resources, and City of North Port Parks and Recreation.
+The Gulf Coast Games for Life is presented by Humana/EliteHealth and sponsored by Sarasota County Parks, Recreation and Natural Resources, Manatee County Parks and Natural Resources, and North Port Parks and Recreation.

-A one-time registration fee of $12 is required, with $3 for each event.
+A one-time registration fee of $12 is required, with a $3 fee for each event.
 Some events, such as bowling, may also have a facility fee.

 For a full list of events or to register online visit scgov.net/parks.
 Additional information is also available by calling 941-861-5000.